 Visit the Investing in Sierra Leone website

-For further information please contact Rebecca Perlman, Pro bono executive, solicitor
+For further information please contact Rebecca Perlman, Associate, Pro Bono.

 The contents of this publication, current at the date of publication set out above, are for reference purposes only.
 They do not constitute legal advice and should not be relied upon as such.
 Specific legal advice about your specific circumstances should always be sought separately before taking any action based on this publication.